rlynjb/wandrr/_posts/2016-03-04-Beginning-Small-Web-App-Development-with-AngularJS.md

 These are the Views and State of a single-page apps.
 When approaching a project, initial step is we usually defined the url and template of an application.
 In Foundation for Apps - AngularJS, we approached this as follows:

-Inside `clients > templates` directory is where we create our templates and define our routes and settings in YAML front matter block format.
+Inside `clients > templates` directory is where we create our templates and define our routes and settings in YAML front-matter block format.

 {% highlight bash %}
 # Foundation App directory structure